 How has your training affected your work?

-This order of training co-incided well with the jobs that came my way - first doing technician jobs to pay the rent and to get to know the industry and equipment, whilst I worked away in fringe theatres brushing up the communication and artistic skills.
+As I had a good technical understanding of sound, I got technician jobs (in sound and lighting) to pay the rent, and to get to know the industry, and equipment.
+At the same time I was designing shows in fringe theatres, which developed my communication and artistic skills.
 When I felt confident enough, I used my contacts from having worked as a technician to launch myself as a designer.

 When did you begin to focus on this subject?
 Was there a turning point for you?

 I was always interested in sound & music but overlooked theatre because there wasn't a good theatre in my home town.
 Initially I tried music production and radio but whilst I liked listening to music and radio, I didn't particularly connect with the process of producing studio-based music and radio.
 I discovered theatre by chance and was hooked immediately.
 I then did a lot of research on the industry: looking through career packs, talking to people in the industry, reading The Stage, etc and eventually decided to take the plunge.

 What is your definition of being creative?
 Do you always take complete creative control?

 It's maybe overly-simplistic, but one way of viewing creativity is that it is simply coming up with ideas, and finding solutions to problems.
 Usually the director has overall creative control, and for each project I negotiate with them how much creative input I'm going to have.
 Sound is a developing art in theatre, so respect does not come automatically, it has to be earned.
 I have to be very diplomatic in earning this respect by making directors feel that they can place their trust in me.
 With some directors I have a lot of creative input, and with others I may work creatively but in a more technical way.
 Often, the more I get to know and work with a director, the more creative input they will hand over to me.
 Since I began work in the mid 1990's, I'm finding that directors are increasingly sound literate, and keen to use sound design in their productions, which makes for an easier collaboration.